MEO had the pleasure, to conduct an interview with Mr. Samy Soliman, President of Investors Association in Taba and Nuweiba.

 Well, I believe this is a purely political matter; however certain projects could be held to encourage them to come and visit and perceive Egypt as a safe country.

-For example, we must invite more famous British and German singers and artists and organize concerts in Egypt.
+For example, we must invite more famous British and German singers and artists and organise concerts in Egypt.

 Is Internal tourism a temporary solution to solve tourism crises?